vasukichezhiyan/mcqgen/README.md

 Evaluating skill acquisition and understanding after going through tutorials and publications can be a challenge.
 While these resources are valuable for learning new concepts and technologies, assessing proficiency often requires additional effort.

-To unravel this problem by embracing the Power of AI for a Smarter Solution
+To unravel this problem by embracing the Power of AI for a Smarter Solution.

+Solution:
+Adaptive quizzes: AI can create individualized quizzes tailored to your understanding level, dynamically adjusting difficulty based on your responses.

 Tools: